 5. Contrast the drama in the Houses of Tudor and Stuart with how future colonial Americans hoped to run the country they started over a century later.

 6. Describe connections between the Protestant Reformation and American history.
-Identify one theory as to why more genuine notions of religious freedom developed in America that hadn’t in Europe.
+Identify one theory as to why more genuine notions of religious freedom developed in America than had in Europe.

 British Chesapeake & New Netherland 5

-1. Analyze what motivated the English to colonize America.
+1. Analyze, over the course of this chapter, what motivated the English to colonize America.